Please follow the steps below before your immigrant visa interview at the U.S. Embassy Addis Ababa, Ethiopia:

 If more information is needed

-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents, or the case requires further administrative processing.
+Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
-The letter will include instructions on how to send those documents to the embassy or how to upload in the system.
+The letter will include instructions on how to send those documents to the embassy.
 Administrative processing takes additional time after the interview.
 Most administrative processing is resolved within 60 days.
 However, the timing varies based on the circumstances of each case.
 Before inquiring about the status of administrative processing, please wait at least 60 days after your interview.

 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
 If you open the envelope you may be denied entry to the United States.